dinde451/jarr.d1/Jarulfs_Guide.md

     > target.

-Either intentionally or due to a bug, monsters that are charging, can at times cross lava that is otherwise impassable in the caves.
+Either intentionally or due to a bug, monsters that are charging, can at times cross lava that is otherwise impassable in the Caves.

 ### How spells really work